What is ELISA?

 - Indirect ELISA: The antigen is immobilized on a plate and exposed to an unconjugated primary detection antibody that specifically binds to the antigen, followed by the introduction of a conjugated secondary antibody that recognizes the primary antibody.
 Finally, substrate addition generates a signal proportional to the bound antigen.

 - Competitive ELISA: A capture antibody is coated onto a microplate.
-Then a conjugated antigen is used to compete with the antigen in the sample for binding to the capture antibody.
-The quantity of protein in the sample affects the binding of the conjugated antigen to the capture antibody, resulting in a substrate-generated signal that is inversely proportional to the protein's quantity in the sample.
+Then, a conjugated antigen competes with the sample antigen for binding to the capture antibody.
+The quantity of protein in the sample affects the binding of the conjugated antigen to the capture antibody, resulting in a substrate-generated signal that is inversely proportional to the quantity of protein in the sample.

 See how Danaher Life Sciences can help